DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v0.7 update -> 13/09/2021
+- Added rankscore class: Shows only a single winner who in this case will have the highest score.
+- Rank.py has been added and LerScore.py been modified
+- Inicio.py has been updated and text display has been modified in the process.
+Some tests have been fixed.

 v0.6 update -> 11/09/2021:
 - Fixed a treatment during password testing that could confuse the user